Feral Druid Best Covenants, Soulbinds, and Conduits — Dragonflight 10.0.2

 Venthyr: Ravenous Frenzy and Door of Shadows

-Venthyr gives Ravenous Frenzy which is an extra cooldown that can be layered on top of Berserk, sharing the same cooldown.
+Venthyr gives Ravenous Frenzy which is an extra cooldown that should be layered on top of Berserk when possible.
 This gives a ramping damage increase and can enhance an already good burst window, even in AoE situations, but it does come with the downside of making sure you keep actively casting or it will stun you and fall off.
 You can make use of some instant utility spells such as Soothe to keep it active if you are out of Energy and about to trigger the negative effect in an emergency.
-This is a more difficult to use version of Night Fae's niche, with less impact making it a weaker pick right now.
+This is a more difficult to use version of Night Fae's niche, with less impact making it a weaker pick.

 Door of Shadows provides a short cast displacement that teleports you to your target location.
 There are some niche situations where having access to this may open up some alternative strategies, but Feral already comes with a robust mobility toolkit so will not change much.